Pediatric Cancer Data Commons

 Clicking on the search icon to the right of a filter name (e.g. Tumor Site) allows users to search for a specific value in a list of categorical levels by keyword, Matching categorical level values will appear if there is a full or partial match, allowing the user to select it.
 The filter value can be selected by checking the box next to the name.

 Once selected, the main page will show the filtered data set.
-To clear the search and see an unfiltered list of variable levels, the user can hit clear (x) within the search box.
+To clear the search, the user can hit the "x" on the right side of the search box.

 An underline in the filter name indicates that filters are active within that tab.
-In the below example, the Subject, Disease and Molecular tabs have active filters.
+In the below example, the Subject and Disease tabs have active filters.
 Clicking into the tabs will show which filters are selected (also underlined).
 In the example below, Initial Diagnosis is selected, along with Tumor Site from within the Disease tab.

 Some filters have an interdependency.
-Example: selecting the FOXO1-PAX3 fusion molecular abnormality should be followed by a selection of Absent, Present, or Unknown from the Molecular Abnormality Result filters.
+Example: selecting the 11q deletion molecular abnormality should be followed by a selection of Absent, Present, or Unknown from the Molecular Abnormality Result filters.

 Filter by Consortium

 The left panel includes a Consortium filter in the Subject tab which allows users to select the disease consortium data from which to create a cohort.
-The below screenshot shows data is available from INRG (International Neuroblastoma Risk Group) and INSTRuCT (INternational Soft Tissue saRcoma ConsorTium) subjects.
+Data is available from INRG (International Neuroblastoma Risk Group) and INSTRuCT (INternational Soft Tissue saRcoma ConsorTium) subjects.

 Filters Set Workspace